Blog Post

 So it was that Janet Reno began her tenure as Attorney General under the cloud of what was seen as a national disaster.
 Despite public criticism, Reno also received admiration for her “forthrightness” and her ability to accept responsibility.
 Washington lawyer and author James Doyle wrote that Reno’s response and composure in the aftermath of Waco “was a very characteristic performance.
 Reno had behaved much the same in the aftermath of the Liberty City riots in Miami.
 She took responsibility.
 She took her medicine.
 She did her public duty.”

 Reno, born in Florida in 1938, was considered a bit of a Washington outsider.
 After graduating from Cornell University with a degree in chemistry, she went on study at Harvard Law School.
 At 6’1”, she was a commanding presence and known to have a “folksy charm” about her.
-In 1978, she became Florida’s Attorney General and was reelected five times.
+In 1978, she became the State Attorney for Dade County and was reelected five times.
 After President Bill Clinton’s two initial nominees for Attorney General withdrew, Reno was nominated and eventually confirmed by the Senate.

 As the first female Attorney General – and the longest sitting in more than a century – Janet Reno served the country with an unshakeable sense of personal integrity and accountability.
 Indeed, it was these qualities that left her vulnerable to harsh criticism not only from the right but also from the left, especially from those within President Clinton’s inner circle.
 It was understood that her relationship with Clinton was at times contentious.
 In fact, The New York Times reported that their relationship became “further strained by her decision to let an independent inquiry into a failed Clinton land deal in Arkansas expand to encompass Mr. Clinton’s sexual relationship with the White House intern Monica Lewinsky.”
 This inquiry, of course, lead to the President’s impeachment.